EmuDeck/emudeck.github.io/docs/file-management/steamos/file-management.md

 ***

-### How to reset an emulator's configurations to EmuDeck's defaults
+### How to Reset an Emulator's Configurations to EmuDeck's Defaults
 [Back to the Top](#file-management-table-of-contents)

 Sometimes after installing EmuDeck, you may notice an emulator's configurations were not set properly or you tweaked something on accident and you do not remember the default settings.